djhuangit/Synthetic-Data-Generator-From-User-Prompts/README.md

 # Synthetic Data Generator From User Prompt

 A FastAPI-based service that generates realistic synthetic datasets from natural language descriptions.
-Built with the assistance of **BMAD (Build, Measure, Analyze, Deploy)** methodology and **Claude Code**.
+Built with the assistance of **BMAD (Breakthrough Method of Agile AI-Driven Development)** methodology and **Claude Code**.

 ## Features